FirebirdSQL/firebird/doc/sql.extensions/README.packaged_temporary_tables.md

 `ALTER PACKAGE` and `CREATE OR ALTER PACKAGE` recreate packaged declared local temporary tables that belong to the package header.
+Existing private packaged tables from the body definition are dropped.

 `RECREATE PACKAGE BODY` and `CREATE OR ALTER PACKAGE BODY` recreate packaged declared local temporary tables that belong to the package body.
+Existing private packaged tables from the previous body definition are dropped before the new body tables are created.

 ## System metadata changes